wxian3/NeuroLens/README.md

 To generate a dataset for training the neural networks, follow these steps:

-1. Prepare a set of color images that will be used as input.
+1. Prepare a keypoint pattern that will be used as input.
-2. Apply lens distortion effects to the distort images using various lens parameters.
+2. Apply lens distortion effects to the target markers using various lens parameters.
-3. Save the distorted images along with the corresponding lens parameters (e.g., lens distortion, focal distance, aperture diameter) in a suitable format (e.g., CSV, JSON).
+3. Save the distorted images along with the corresponding lens parameters (e.g., lens distortion, focal distance, aperture diameter) in JSON.

-The dataset generation process requires the keypoint detection module to accurately estimate the blur parameters.
+The dataset generation process requires the keypoint detection module to accurately estimate the distortion parameters.
 ```
 cd SynLens
-python import_lenses.py
+python import_lenses.py --input_path path_to_target
 ```

 ## Optimizing NeuroLens for Calibration

 To train the neural networks using the generated dataset, follow these steps:

-1. Load the dataset of blurred images and blur parameters (JSON files).
+1. Load the sequence of distorted images and keypoint correspondences from JSON files.
 2. Split the dataset into training and validation sets.
 3. Run calibration.